4GeeksAcademy/javascript-events-tutorial-exercises/exercises/00-introduction/README.md

 # Welcome to JavaScript Events!

-During this tutorial we are going to go over Javascript Events:
+During this tutorial, we are going to go over JavaScript Events:

 1. onClick event.